nevillejackson/Fortran/README.md

 ## Data manipulation ##
 The subdirectory _charmcodedftn4_ contains programs for data manipulation using unit record principles.

+## DFREML ##
+The derivative-free REML program written by Karen Meyer.
+Estimates variance components and quantitative genetic parameters for mixed models.

 ## lsmlxxx ##
 The subdirectories _lsmlxxx_ contain a number of versions of Walter Harvey's least squares and maximum likelihood program